ArashAh/version_control_workshop/part-1.md

 16. **Clone using the IDE**

     - In RStudio: Go to `File > New Project > Version Control > Git`, paste the repo URL, choose a directory and create the project.
-    - In VS Code: open a folder, then `ctrl+shift+p >Clone > Clone from GitHub`, paste the repo URL and hit enter
+    - In VS Code:  `ctrl+shift+p >Clone > Clone from GitHub`, paste the repo URL and hit enter
+    - Navigate to the folder you want the repository to clone in
-    - Verify the clone
+    - Verify the clone (check if the file are there)

 17. **Edit in IDE and push changes:**

     - Using IDE edit README to add: “Input from local repo to be pushed to remote repo using RStudio/VS code.”
-    - Commit message: “Commit from IDE.”
+    - Commit message: “Commit from IDE”
     - Add, commit, and push changes using the IDE.
+    - Check the Git Graph
+    - Check the README content in the dual view

 18. **Edit on GitHub and pull changes using IDE:**

     - On GitHub, edit README to add: "Input from remote repo to be pulled to local repo using IDE."
-    - Commit message: “Editing from GitHub.”
+    - Commit message: “Editing from GitHub”
     - Fetch and pull the latest changes from GitHub using the IDE

 19. **Review commit history in IDE:**